IBM/fuse-webhdfs/README.md

 ## IBM CEDP users

-Please run the following script in the contrib directory:
+Please run the following script from the contrib directory:

 ```
 contrib/ibm-cedp-webhdfs-setup